A Model to Measure the Spread Power of Rumors: Procedure to compute SPR

 \subsection{Feature weighting}

-The different features can have different levels of importance for prediction in classification problems.
+The different features can have different levels of importance for prediction in classification problems. feature selection and feature weighting approaches \cite{abualigah2017unsupervised} are used to improve the classification of high dimensional data \cite{abualigah2018novel}.
+In this study, we utilized feature weighting to determine the degree of importance of each feature in predicting two classes FR and TR.
 The purpose of feature weighting is to determine the degree of importance of each feature in predicting two classes FR and TR.
 So the weight of each feature will also be effective in calculating SPR.
 In this step, Particle Swarm Optimization (PSO) \cite{Kennedy2011} is selected among two optimization algorithms including: PSO \cite{Kennedy2011}, Forest Optimization Algorithm (FOA) \cite{Ghaemi2014}, to find optimal weights for each feature.
 Therefore, high-weight features will be more effective in the classification results.
 The algorithm of feature weighting as follows:

+Each of these features has a different impact on measuring the importance and ambiguity scores of a document.
+Therefore, it is necessary to consider the influence coefficient of each feature in distinguishing FRs from TRs for computing SPR.
+In the following,the Ambiguity criterion $(Amb(d))$ and the values of Emotional $(f_{Emo}^{Imp})$ and the Newsworthy $(f_{Nws}^{Imp})$ criteria, which are the two determining factors in calculating the Importance criterion $(Imp(d))$ are calculated based on the content features introduced in Section \ref{Subsec: Feature extraction} and the weights obtained for each feature by PSO.